Hitting Times and Positions in Rare Events: Introduction

 \begin{proposition} [\textbf{Characterizing convergence to the exponential law}]Let $T$ be an ergodic measure-preserving map on the probability space $(X,\mathcal{A},\mu)$, and $(A_{l})_{l\geq1}$ a sequence in $\mathcal{A}$ such that $0<\mu (A_{l})\rightarrow0$.
 Then each of (\ref{Eq_ExpHTS}) and (\ref{Eq_ExpRTS}) is equivalent to

 \end{proposition}

-This fact leads to one (of many) standard approaches to proving (\ref{Eq_ExpHTS}) and (\ref{Eq_ExpRTS}): Checking condition (\ref{Eq_Char_EXPHRTS}) means to show that, asymptotically, changing $\mu_{A_{l}}$ to $\mu$ does not affect the resulting distribution.
+This fact leads to one standard approach (of many) to proving (\ref{Eq_ExpHTS} ) and (\ref{Eq_ExpRTS}): Checking condition (\ref{Eq_Char_EXPHRTS}) means to show that, asymptotically, changing $\mu_{A_{l}}$ to $\mu$ does not affect the resulting distribution.
 This is not trivial, because the $\mu_{A_{l}}$ become increasingly singular, being concentrated on smaller and smaller sets.

 For many classes of concrete systems, strong results on the decay of correlations (or mixing properties) provide information on how the system forgets the difference between two initial probabilities over time.
 A basic form of this might state that $d_{\mathfrak{N}}(\nu\circ T^{-n},\mu)\leq c_{n}$ for $\nu\in\mathfrak{N}$ and $n\geq0$, where $c_{n}\rightarrow0$, and $\mathfrak{N}$ is a family of normalized measures, typically rather small, and equipped with some metric $d_{\mathfrak{N}}$.